open-telemetry/opentelemetry.io/content/en/docs/contribution-guidelines.md

 ---
-title: "Contribution Guidelines"
+title: Contribution guidelines
-linkTitle: "Contribution Guidelines"
-weight: 10000
-description: >
-  How to contribute to the OpenTelemetry documentation
+description: How to contribute to the OpenTelemetry
+toc_hide: true
 ---

 OpenTelemetry is an open source project, and we gladly accept new contributions and contributors.
 Please see the CONTRIBUTING.md file in each SIG repository for information on getting started.